alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Normalize readcounts to CPM and remove genes with <10 CPM
+Normalize readcounts to CPM and remove genes with <10 CPM.

 ```R
 m$normalize(method="Count-Per-Million")